mugveiga/coins-price/README.md

-# coins-price

-List coins from Coingecko and fetch current coin price.

 This project is just a place for me to test Android use cases and use as a template for new projects.

 Its written in Kotlin.
 Actual setup: